itcarroll/basic-R-lesson/docs/_slides/console.md

 ===

-Anything you assign to a variable becomes known to R, so you can reference it in any command.
+Anything you assign to a variable becomes known to R, so you can refer to it later.

 ~~~r